Article

 People tend to trust unexpected emails, text messages and phone calls until their suspicions are aroused.
 Firms can protect themselves and their clients by instead adopting a zero-trust mindset, when emails, text messages or phone calls are not believed until proven genuine.
 Independently, verify the sender by, for example, contacting them using details obtained from a search engine or website.

-6. Vigilance at home
+6. Be vigilant at home

 It is understandable for staff to feel safe and secure when working at home, and to think cyberattacks will only happen back in the office.
 This is not true, with numerous recent reports of firms suffering attacks after staff succumbed to a phish.
 Bogus emails from senior staff (‘CEO fraud’), malicious conference call invitations, and Covid-19 phish are commonplace.
-Continually updated staff training – and examples of the latest criminal techniques – can reduce the likelihood, but the risk from phishing will never be eliminated.
-Subscribing to a simulated phishing service can maintain staff vigilance in every location, as they will know they might be tested anytime.

 7. Prioritise protection